 FAQs:

-Can a seller stay in the house after closing?
+Can a seller stay after closing?

 Why is a post-closing occupancy agreement important?